 A wave of Jews fleeing economic chaos and political oppression in Poland and Germany started arriving in New England around 1840.
 Jews had been barred from most trades and professions and young Jews had to overcome steep obstacles in order to marry.

 By 1852, a thousand German and Polish Jews arrived in Boston, a tiny part of the massive wave of immigrants from Ireland.
 They established the Ohabei Shalom congregation and created a cemetery in East Boston in 1844.

 In 1852, Ohabei Shalom built a modest frame temple on Warrenton Street in what is now the city’s Theater District.
 As they prospered, they moved to Roxbury and Brookline and to the large, bowfront homes in the Upper South End.

-The Jewish population grew steadily until the 1880s, when it began to explode.
-Anti-semitic persecution in Eastern Europe, primarily the Settlement of the Pale and Russia, sent waves of poor Jews to Boston and elsewhere in New England.
+The Jewish population then grew steadily until the 1880s, when it began to explode.
+Anti-Semitic persecution in Eastern Europe, primarily the Settlement of the Pale and Russia, sent waves of poor Jews to Boston and elsewhere in New England.
 They came first to the South End in Boston, then to the North End, East Boston and especially the West End.

 By 1910, the West End had a Jewish population of 24,000.
 The South End had 8,000, East Boston 5,000, and between 3,000 and 5,500 in Lynn, Malden, Brockton and South Boston.

 After a massive fire in East Boston in 1908, Jews began to move to the City of Chelsea, across the Mystic River from Boston.
 By 1915, half of Chelsea’s 18,000 residents were Jewish, giving the city the nickname, “Jerusalem of America.”